2e3s/fokus-macos/README.md

 - Optional sound effects
 - Script hooks for focus/break start and end
 - Fullscreen break overlay
-- Launch-at-login support through a macOS LaunchAgent

-The legacy plasmoid sources are still kept under `package/` as the reference implementation and asset source.
+The legacy plasmoid sources are still kept under `package/` as the reference.

 ## Requirements